Sports Journalism MAStudy level: Postgraduate

 Our aim is to offer you sector-leading facilities4.

 As a student, you’ll have access to Coventry University’s two specialist media loan shops.
 These well-stocked facilities offer an extensive range of specialist, professional photography, audio and film equipment.
-And it’s free to access for our students.

 You will have access to our on-campus TV studio, The Tank, with its specialist TV equipment, including studio cameras, autocues, green screen and a large gallery including multi-screen display, mixing facilities and fibre-optic wiring throughout.